wslominska/TeskaLabs/exports.md

 The query field must be a string containing an ElasticSearch query object.
 Please refer to ES documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html

+The Elasticsearch Query DSL is a set of tools that allow you to search and filter data in Elasticsearch, which can help you create highly targeted exports that only include the data you need.

 Take a look at an example of an Advaced Export:

 ```